bitnbytesio/node-input-validator/README.md

 #### for message in another language

-Currenlty this package only support english, But you can easliy add messages in another language.
+You can easliy add messages in another language.

 ```javascript
 const niv = require('node-input-validator');